 To install an infant car seat without its base;

-- Sit your car seat on the preferred spot at the backseat.
+- Sit your car seat on the preferred spot in the backseat.

 - Pull the seat belt, walk it through the guides and across the car seat, and click it in its socket.
 The guides should be located at the lower mid-section of the car seat.